 Email spoofing deceives the email recipient by posing as a trusted source.
 Email spoofing is commonly used in phishing and spam campaigns as recipients is unlikely to open emails from unknown senders.

 Website spoofing is when a fake website is created, impersonating a legitimate website.
 Website spoofing can be an increasingly sophisticated attack as the spoofed website will capture sensitive information, such as login details or even banking credentials.

 Crowe offer a service that checks whether an organisation’s emails can be spoofed and whether spoofed emails can be received by the organisation.
 We also offer a service that monitors the web for spoofed websites, and can help to have spoofed websites removed.
-Contact Eoghan Daly, Director of Forensic Services, for more information or visit our cybercrime services page.
+For more information or visit our cybercrime services page.

 As we move into 2021 businesses must prepare themselves for the cyber threats that will likely impact them in the coming year.
 Perhaps unsurprisingly, throughout 2020 there were significant cyber threats that arose as a result of COVID-19, which are likely to continue throughout 2021.
 From traditional phishing scams that incorporated COVID-19 themes to the steady increase of ransomware attacks, cybercrime is going to be a major threat to businesses this year.

 Ransomware is a type of malware which encrypts the user’s data and holds it for ransom in exchange for money.
 Ransomware is a growing area of concern for many businesses, as it can be executed relatively easily and cheaply, while also possessing the potential to cause significant damage to a company’s reputation and finances.
 A 2020 cyber security report found a global surge in ransomware attacks, with an increase of 50% in the daily average of attacks in Q3 2020.
 The report also found ransomware attacks in the UK increased by 80% in Q3 compared to Q1 of 2020.